Ninaithale Inikkum (1979 film): Plot

-Sona, a daughter of a Singapore business man misses her money and other valuables during her visit to India.
+Sona, the daughter of a Singapore businessman misses her money and other valuables during her visit to India.
 A smuggler comes forward to help her and assigns her a smuggling related job.
-Hence Sona pretends to be a fan of singer Chandru and meets him in the hotel.
+Hence Sona pretends to be a fan of singer Chandru and meets him in a hotel.
 She keeps a diamond inside Chandru's guitar and leaves the room.
-Next day Chandru's troupe leaves for Singapore.
+On the next day, Chandru's troupe leaves for Singapore.
 Coincidentally, Chandru forgot to take that particular guitar with him.
 Sona also travels in the same flight and becomes closer to Chandru.
 Even though her intention was to get the diamond from Chandru, she starts loving Chandru.
 However she hesitates in conveying her love since she knows that her early death due to blood cancer is inevitable.
 The smuggler tortures her since the diamond was lost.
 Due to her circumstances, she is unable to keep her words and Chandru thinks that Sona is a cheat and fraud.
 Chandru's troupe returns to India.
 The smuggler feels pity for Sona and allows her to leave for India.
 Sona enters Chandru's house to Chandru's surprise.
 Chandru realizes that Sona is not a cheat and fraud.
 In spite of his mother's opposition and her terminal illness, Chandru marries Sona.
 Sona spends her remaining short life along with Chandru's troupe.
 Finally Sona passes away and Chandru decides to be a widower throughout his life.